 - Source-to-source Compiler or transcompiler or transpiler is a compiler that translates source code written in one programming language into the source code of another programming language.

-Language processing systems (using Compiler): We know a computer is a logical assembly of Software and Hardware.
-The hardware knows a language, that is hard for us to grasp, consequently, we tend to write programs in a high-level language, that is much less complicated for us to comprehend and maintain in thoughts.
+We know a computer is a logical assembly of Software and Hardware.
+The hardware knows a language, that is hard for us to grasp, consequently, we tend to write programs in a high-level language, that is much less complicated for us to comprehend and maintain in our thoughts.
 Now, these programs go through a series of transformations so that they can readily be used by machines.
 This is where language procedure systems come in handy.

-- High-Level Language: If a program contains #define or #include directives such as #include or #define it is called HLL.
+- High-Level Language: If a program contains pre-processor directives such as #include or #define it is called HLL.
 They are closer to humans but far from machines.
 These (#) tags are called preprocessor directives.
 They direct the pre-processor about what to do.

 - Pre-Processor: The pre-processor removes all the #include directives by including the files called file inclusion and all the #define directives using macro expansion.
 It performs file inclusion, augmentation, macro-processing, etc.